GianVriz/pmda/README.md

 The repository also includes the following folders:
 - *[docs](https://github.com/giovannitoto/pmda/tree/master/docs)* \
-  It contains pdf files of the four articles in which topic models are introduced.
+  It contains pdf files of the four articles in which the four topic models are introduced.

 - *[src/DETM](https://github.com/giovannitoto/pmda/tree/master/src/DETM)* \
   It contains the code that accompanies the paper titled "The Dynamic Embedded Topic Model" by Adji B. Dieng, Francisco J. R. Ruiz, and David M. Blei. \